 So Tom knew that he was going to have to leave Hogwarts, and indeed Britain, eventually if he wanted to retrieve the diadem, but he was going to have to either stay there, or come back, to get a crack at the sword.
 And of the two, he wanted a chance to get hold of the sword first.
 After all, once the sword became a Horcrux, it would disappear back into wherever it stayed between its appearances, and you couldn’t ask for better security for a Horcrux than that.

 I really don’t think that he had a lot of expectation of actually being given the DADA position when he first applied for it from Headmaster Dippett either.
 He was only 18, after all, and hadn’t even sat his NEWTs yet.
-But it was certainly worth asking, and meant that Dippett would remember as much when he came back and asked for it again.
+But it was certainly worth asking, and meant that Dippett would remember his interest when he came back and asked for it again.
 He doesn’t seem to have retaliated by jinxing the position when he didn’t get it at that point.
 And he had every intention of coming back later and asking for it again.

 His interlude at Borgin and Burke I still believe took place before rather than after any trip he made to Albania.
 The diadem, after all, had been there for a thousand years, more or less, it could sit a bit longer until he was ready to go hunting it.